 Many people suffer from urinary problems at some stage in their lives.
 Urinary tract infections (UTI's) are very common and can usually be treated with a course of antibiotics.
 However, repeated or prolonged infections can cause problems, including kidney infection which is why it is important to identify and treat an infection quickly.
 Other urinary problems include urgency, frequency, feeling unable to empty the blader fully as well as pain and blood in the urine.
-Certain cancers can also produce these symptoms which is why it is important to rule them out when investigating a urinary problem.
+Certain cancers can also produce these symptoms which is why it is important to make sure you see your GP if symptoms persist.

-The problem with diagnosing gut and bowel discomfort is that the symptoms can be similar for innocent condtions like IBS, and more serious conditions like bowel cancer and inflammatory bowel disease.
-This is why many of our tests are used to rule-out the more serious conditions, especially if you suspect IBS.
+The problem with diagnosing gut and bowel discomfort is that the symptoms can be similar for innocent condtions like IBS, and more serious conditions like inflammatory bowel disease or even some cancers.
+For example, persistent bloating can be associated with ovarian cancer.

 If your symptoms include blood in your stool, then please see your doctor - it is important that this is investigated early.